jrmi/ricochet.js/Readme.md

 This file MUST exists before being able to call any Rest API.

-The script must define and export a main function that has access to ricochet-js server context.
+The script must define and export a main function that has access to ricochet.js server context.
 The main function is called with an object as parameters that contains the following keys:

 - **store**: Allow to access the JSON store.